OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadParcelsFromHydroBase/ReadParcelsFromHydroBase.md

 The logic may be changed in the future.
 2. For processing step 3.c above, the internal data management uses an optimized data structure to look up parcel/ditch data.
 The logic currently requires that the water district is specified when retrieving parcel data.
-The water district is currently determined from the well being processed (assuming the well and its parcel are in the same water district).
+The water district is currently determined from digits 2-3 of the parcel ID, because the first digit is the water division.
-The command also compares the well water district with digits 2-3 of the parcel ID, which is set to water district in recent irrigated lands.
+If the water district for the well being processed is different from the parcel water district, records using both are queries.
-The logic may be changed in the future.
+There may be issues if the results are in different divisions because parcel identifiers may only be unique within the same year and division.

 ## Command Editor ##